MontySteele/NLP_production_repo/README.md

 ### Running this project in a production environment ###

 After cloning this repo, make sure that the comment data files are places in the Data directory.
-Then run the following commands from the Notebook directory:
+Then run the following commands from the Notebook directory (Data cleaning may be skipped if it was ran in the previous section):

 python "Data cleaning and exploration.py"